 We’re two weeks into Ramadan already and the hunger keeps on striking.
 Are you starting to look for things to do in Amman to get your mind off fasting?
 How about engaging in these 10 activities before Iftar?
 We at Tip n’ Tag guarantee time passing faster.

 Some of the better Ramadan activities that get your mind off fasting include swimming.
-Why go to a hotel in Amman when you can spend a weekend at Mountain Breeze Resort?
+Why go to a hotel in Amman when you can spend a weekend at Mountain Breeze Lodge and Resort?
 You’re not really breaking your fast if you’re not drowning.

 The mind can play tricks on you when you’re hungry, but it won’t do it as well as World of Illusions.
 The interactive exhibit features an array of optical illusions including holograms, games and more.
 It offers a family friendly experience, and can be a place to take your kids before Iftar.

 You can always partake in creative activities in Amman and unleash your inner artist.
 Clay-play, for example, is one of the funner daytime activities you can engage in before breaking your fast.
 Badaro Art Center offers private wheel throwing classes for you and your friends to get your hands dirty with and to clear your mind.

 Price: 150 JD per person for a 30 hours private class